 Art of the Book

-This mixed media poem-sculpture-book is an ode to tree stumps, showing how weathered wood is really an ever-unraveling story of life.
+This mixed media sculpture-scroll is an ode to tree stumps, showing how weathered wood is really an ever-unraveling story of life.
 Never dead.
-The book is made with a combination of colored kozo papers, old tree sketches, cloth, acrylic paint, strips of birch bark, old twist ties from the kitchen drawer, old and torn up letters I wrote many years ago, and a new poem, surrounded by weathered rocks from all over the world.
+The one-of-a-kind book is made with a combination of colored kozo papers, old tree sketches, cloth, acrylic paint, strips of birch bark, old twist ties from the kitchen drawer, old and torn up letters I wrote many years ago, and a new poem, surrounded by weathered rocks from all over the world.
 The book can be coiled and coaxed into various positions for an interactive, visceral way of experiencing the poetic reflection.

 Approximate diameter of stump: 3 inches

 This pop-up diorama book pays homage to the ancestral homeland of the Shoshone tribes in the Mountain West region of the United States.
 The text features an excerpt from The Land of Little Rain, by Mary Hunter Austin, published in 1903.
 She was a poet, nature writer,and fierce advocate for Native American rights.
 Also included are words attributed to Chief Washakie, the Shoshone hero who fought for justice and peace in the mid-19th century.
 The book is digitally printed, hand-cut, and contained in a hand-painted acrylic-on-cotton replica of a parfleche, which was a painted rawhide saddlebag used to carry personal belongings.